seed-labs/project-guide/CONTRIBUTING.md

  English.
 See the [license information](LICENSE.md) related to the translated work.
 Currently, we don't have a translation project yet, so you can create the first one!

+ - [Internet Simulator](under-construction.md): We are building an Internet Simulator for Cybersecurity education.
+In this simulator, we have BGP routing, Autonomous Systems, Internet Exchange, DNS, etc, including all the essential pieces of the Internet infrastructure.
+Basically, we got an Internet inside a box.
+We have worked on this project for one and an half years, most of the time spent on the design.
+We will soon open source this project when we release the first version.

 **Get started**: If you are interested in any of these projects, you can start creating a fork from them, and check the issues in those particular project.
 They have detailed instructions on what are needed.
 If you are not sure or you don't know whether a particular task has been taken by others, create an issue,